Medical Devices

 The European Medical Device Regulation (MDR)

-The European Medical Device Regulation (MDR) entered into force on 26 May 2017.
-It applies fully from 26 May 2021.
-CE Certificates issued under the Medical Devices Directive, before 26 May 2021, may remain valid for some additional years.
+The EU Medical Device Regulation (MDR) applies fully from May 26, 2021.
+However, CE Certificates issued under the previous Medical Devices Directives (MDD and AIMDD), before May 26, 2021, may remain valid for some additional years.

 Overview

-Whether a medical device requires a Notified Body (in the case of Class I sterile/measuring/resusable, or IIa, IIb, III) in order to obtain the CE Marking or is permitted to self-declare (Class I non-sterile, non-measuring), non-EU based manufacturers are legally obligated to appoint an Authorised Representative in order for their products to legally circulate within the EU Market.
+Whether a medical device requires a Notified Body (in the case of Class I sterile/measuring/reusable, IIa, IIb, and III) in order to obtain the CE Marking or the manufacturer is permitted to self-declare (simple Class I), non-EU based manufacturers are legally obligated to appoint an Authorised Representative in order for their products to legally circulate within the EU market.

 2. UDI/Devices registration